-- 4. The provisions of sections 1 and 2 above shall also be applicable to proxies granted by shareholders for General Meetings by electronic communication or any other means of distance communication. - 5.
-According to the provisions of the Articles of Association, personal attendance of the General Meeting by a given shareholder shall annul any postal or electronic vote cast by the same shareholder.
-Personal attendance by the represented shareholder shall be deemed to revoke the proxy granted by electronic means or any other means of distance communication contemplated in the Regulations of the General Meeting.
+4. The provisions of the preceding sections will also be applicable to electronic proxies granted by shareholders for General Meetings or those made by any other means of distance communication.

+5. According to the provisions of the Articles of Association, personal attendance of the General Meeting by a given shareholder will annul any postal or electronic vote cast by the same shareholder.
+Personal attendance by the represented shareholder will be deemed to revoke the proxy granted by electronic or other means of communication contemplated in the Regulations of the General Meeting.